Go Ad-Free

 Ask most people what disease they fear most and it will likely be cancer.
 We do not need extra carcinogens in our pills or our cosmetic products.

-Why Worry About a Little Found Benzene?
+Why Worry If a Little Benzene Is Found?

 Drug manufacturers and cosmetic companies often downplay the risks of carcinogens in their products.